 San Francisco — The Asian Art department at Bonhams in San Francisco is pleased to announce it will be holding ongoing weekly Wednesday morning consignment events at its 220 San Bruno Avenue gallery, starting April 25, from 9:30-12:30.

-The events are being scheduled to meet an increasing demand for Asian art appraisals being felt in San Francisco, according to Dessa Goddard, Vice President and Director of Asian Works of Art at Bonhams.
+The events are being scheduled to meet an increasing demand for Asian art valuations being felt in San Francisco, according to Dessa Goddard, Vice President and Director of Asian Works of Art at Bonhams.
 She commented, "We are implementing these weekly public events in response to the great success of our San Francisco and New York sales, and to a demand by the public for a regular weekly venue to meet with the department specialists, with an eye to consignment."

 Specialists covering Chinese, Japanese, Korean, Himalayan and Southeast Asian art will be available to discuss auction estimates for the public for both summer and autumn auctions.